kulparth/Blurb/README.md

 ---

-Parth's no Neo or Zuck, but he codes and re-codes.
+Parth's no Neo or Zuck, but he codes, has experience managing large global data engg. teams (> 25)

 | Category          | Skills / Technologies                                               |
 |-------------------|----------------------------------------------------------------------|